 Pastor Rydberg traveled from out of state to testify in the Chantry trial today.
 He left the impression of a warm, kind, honest man.
 What a breath of fresh air!
 Thank you, sir.

 The trial began at 9:05 A.M. with the continuing Redirect of Victim 2 by State’s Attorney, Susan Eazer.

 Victim 2 had written a letter to the ARBCA three-man investigative committee in November 2000.
 This letter detailed many of the horrors he endured at the hands of Thomas Chantry.
 Victim 2 was 16 years old when he wrote the letter and not yet to the point where he felt safe in telling others that the routine spankings he received from Chantry also involved Chantry fondling his genitals for approximately ten minutes.
-Victim 2 revealed this information six years later when the Prescott Police interviewed him.
+Victim 2 revealed this information fifteen years later when the Prescott Police interviewed him.

 Included in the letter was the information that Chantry took down his pants because he “wanted to see my buttocks turn red” when he spanked me.
 (Victim 2 later revealed to police that after the spanking Chantry fondled his genitals skin to skin.)